 Select and copy the long ID string below, then create a deck in Hearthstone to export this deck into your game.

-This should play in a Miracle Rogue style.
-Your Questing Adventurer and Lackey package, as well as other cheap cards, give you the opportunity to run away with games early if your opponent can’t deal with it, and you’ve got the ability to go longer with the Galakrond package too.
+This should play in a sort of Tempo/Miracle Rogue style.
+Your Secret package, as well as other cheap cards, give you the opportunity to run away with games early if your opponent can’t deal with it, and you’ve got the ability to go longer with the Galakrond package too.

 If this doesn’t work, use your cards to stabilise.
 Lackeys from EVIL Miscreant and Invokes will likely be able to generate value and clear enemies off of the board, and cards like Sap and Seal Fate should get rid of any immediate danger if needed.